 "Just as you like, dear," murmured Mr. Hoople softly and withdrew.
-Later, on his way out with Al, Mr. Hoople stopped at the door again.
+Later, on his way out with Al, Mr. Hoople stopped at the door and said:

-"Say, Mena, how'd it do?
-I just step in and see them lawyer people?" he suggested.
-"I can't do it easy, 'long about now."
+"Say, Mena, how'd it do with me 'nd to stop in and see the law office now?" he suggested.
+"I can't do it easy 'long about noon."

 Mr. Hoople turned over fretfully.
-"Can't you stop bothering me?
+"Can't you stop hooping now?
 You keep away from those lawyers.
 They wrote particular they wanted to see me personally."